spell-music/csound-expression/tutorial/chapters/CabbageTutorial.md

 (since version 5.1)

+WARNING: Right now Cabbage is not stable.
+It's hard to use.
+But when it will improve we are going to have the set of tools to create cabbage instruments.

 The Cabbage is a cool program that let's you run Csound instruments and effects as VST-plugins.
 Moreover it let's you run Csound on Android.
 It defines it's own way to define UI-widgets in Csound.
 Cabbage is very easy to learn, the Haskell implementation faithfully represents the cabbage.